U.S. government approves Italy's request to arm its drones

 | WASHINGTON

-WASHINGTON The U.S. State Department has approved a longstanding request from Italy to arm its two MQ-9 Reaper drones with Hellfire missiles, laser-guided bombs and other munitions, the U.S. Defense Department announced on Wednesday.
+WASHINGTON The U.S. State Department has approved a longstanding request from Italy to arm its two MQ-9 Reaper drones with Hellfire missiles, laser-guided bombs and other munitions, two U.S. officials said Wednesday.

-Italy would be only the second country to be approved to buy armed drones after Britain, which has been using them since 2007, according to two U.S. officials who were not authorized to speak publicly.
+Italy would be only the second country to be approved to buy armed drones after Britain, which has been using them since 2007, according to the officials who declined to be identified because they were not authorized to speak publicly ahead of a formal announcement later Wednesday.

-The Pentagon's Defense Security Cooperation Agency, which oversees foreign arms sales, notified U.S. lawmakers late on Tuesday about the possible sale, which is valued at $129.6 million.
-It said privately held General Atomics would serve as the prime contractor.
+The Pentagon's Defense Security Cooperation Agency notified U.S. lawmakers late Tuesday about the possible sale, which is valued at $129.6 million, with privately held General Atomics to serve as the prime contractor, the officials said.

-General Atomics declined comment since the arms sale is a government-to-government transaction.

 Italy has been asking the United States since 2012 to add weapons to two unarmed MQ-9 Reapers, whose sale was first approved in 2009.
 Turkey has also requested to buy armed drones from the United States.